 Sennheiser has put out some of the best audio hardware on the market for years, and while its gaming headsets have never lit the world on fire—they’ve always been solidly put together products.
 The Sennheiser GSP 670 represents the company’s first real attempt to put out something for the high-end gaming market, but as with any high-end tool: there’s a lot to go over.

-Editor’s note: this Sennheiser GSP 670 review was updated on January 4, 2021 to include more alternate recommendations.
+Editor’s note: this Sennheiser GSP 670 review was updated on June 21, 2021 to include price update.

 Who is the Sennheiser GSP 670 for?